apigee/iloveapis2015-jwt-jwe-jws/jwt_signed/callout/README.md

 }
 ```

-The above indicates a subject, audience, issuer, expiry, issued-at time, and JTI or unique identifier of the token.
-These are all "standard" claims for a JWT.
-The final thing included in the body is a "scope" claim, which is non-standard.
-All of this is signed, and a receiver can then validate the signature value against that payload, to determine whether the JWT should be considered valid.
+The payload can actually be *any* JSON.
+The JWT spec defines a set of particular claims to have well-defined meanings.
+These "registered" claim names include iss, sub, aud, exp, nbf, iat, and jti, to indicate issuer, ubject, audience, expiry, not-before time, issued-at time, and JTI or unique identifier of the token.
+The "scope" claim shown above is not a registered claim name, which means it can mean anything the issuer wants it to mean.
+This payload, plus the JWT Header, is signed; then the JWT is formed by the dot-concatenation of the base64url-encoded version of the three parts: header, payload signature.

+Someone who receives that JWT can then cryptographically verify the signature value against the payload and header, to determine whether the claims within the JWT should be trusted.

 ## What's a JWS?

-A JWS is a generic version of a JWT in which the "body" or payload is not JSON.
-It's any arbitrary content.
+A signed JWT is a special case of JWS.
+Whereas in a JWT, the payload must be
+JSON and there are registered names of some of the JSON properties, in a JWS,
+the payload is any bytestream.
+It need not be JSON, and there is no special
+meaning attributed to the properties if it is JSON.
+You could use JWS to sign an
+XML document, for example, or a .png image.
+A JWS is structured just like a
+JWT - the dot-concatenation of three base64url-encoded parts: header, payload,
-The resulting structure of the output is the same - three parts separated by dots.
-The key difference is the middle-part cannot necessarily be base64-decoded into a JSON string.
+and signature.
+The key difference is the middle-part cannot necessarily be
+base64-decoded into a JSON string.

 ## Using the Jar